kiran-garre/cse15l-lab-reports/lab-report1.md

 [user@sahara ~]$ ls fake-file.txt
 ls: cannot access 'fake-file.txt': No such file or directory
 ```
-Since the file does not exist, `ls` has nothing to do and throws and error.
+Since the file does not exist, `ls` has nothing to do and throws an error.

 ## Displaying files
 The `cat` command is used to display the contents of a file.